Annual Review of Food Science and Technology

-The Annual Review of Food Science and Technology is a peer-reviewed scientific journal published by Annual Reviews.
+The Annual Review of Food Science and Technology is a peer-reviewed scientific journal published by Annual Reviews (AR).
 It releases an annual volume of review articles relevant to the field of food science.
 It has been in publication since 2010.
 The editor is David J. McClements.
 As of 2023, Annual Review of Food Science and Technology is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 12.4, ranking it fourth of 181 journal titles in the category "Food Science & Technology".
+As of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 15.4, ranking it fourth of 187 journal titles in the category "Food Science & Technology".

 History

-The Annual Review of Food Science and Technology was first published in 2010 by the nonprofit publisher Annual Reviews.
-Its founding co-editors were Todd R. Klaenhammer and Michael P. Doyle.
+The Annual Review of Food Science and Technology was first published in 2010 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+The journal's founding co-editors were Todd R. Klaenhammer and Michael P. Doyle.
 Following Klaenhammer's retirement, David J. McClements became co-editor in 2019.
 As of April 2021, McClements is the sole editor.
 Though it was initially published in print, as of 2021 it is only published electronically.
 Some of its articles are available online prior to the volume publication date.